To listen to this podcast episode, please click on the black arrow at the bottom of this page and make sure that your speakers are turned on.

 That means that if you are reading this you may have everything that you need right now to be using this strategy.

 I have trained over 5,000 students over the past 12 years and this strategy is one of the core components of understanding wholesale real estate.
 Many of of my students are now millionaires from using this simple strategy.
 For example, this is my student Andy in the picture below he is working on rental property number 9.
 He is only 31 years old and he has almost 1 million dollars in equity.
 And he started just 5 years ago and has purchased, repaired, rented and refinanced almost 2 houses a year since he started.
+The picture below is Andy at house number 9 which is in the process of being rehabbed and is going to be an Air BNB Rental.

 One of the benefits of our coaching program is that we can help you find and purchase your first rental property using the Buy, Repair, Rent and Refinance Strategy.
 Andy (above) is one of our coaching students.
 His investment in our coaching program resulted in him owning 9 rental properties and having almost $1 million in equity in just 5 years.